 Dr. Terisa C. Riley

-Dr. Terisa C. Riley was named chancellor of the University of Arkansas - Fort Smith by University of Arkansas System President Dr. Donald R. Bobbitt April 16, 2019, and will begin her appointment July 1, 2019.
+Dr. Terisa C. Riley was named chancellor of the University of Arkansas - Fort Smith by University of Arkansas System President Dr. Donald R. Bobbitt April 16, 2019, and began her appointment on July 1, 2019.

-Dr. Riley is an experienced higher education administrator who has spent more than 25 years serving in virtually every facet of higher education, from academics to administration.
-Before her appointment as UAFS Chancellor, she served as Senior Vice President for Student Affairs and University Administration at Texas A&M University – Kingsville, as well as holding previous positions as the institution’s chief student affairs officer, chief financial officer, chief administrator, and chief enrollment management officer.
+An experienced higher education administrator, Dr. Riley spent more than 25 years serving in virtually every facet of higher education, from academics to administration, before taking the helm at UAFS.
+She served as Senior Vice President for Student Affairs and University Administration at Texas A&M University – Kingsville.
+She has held positions as chief student affairs officer, chief financial officer, chief administrator, and chief enrollment management officer.

 “I enjoy every minute I spend working for and with college students, providing them access and opportunities to thrive.
 I am excited about the future of higher education, and I look forward to serving our students and our constituents by providing an excellent educational environment that betters their lives, careers, and communities.” - Dr. Terisa C. Riley.

-An advocate of student access, opportunity, and success, Dr. Riley values the mission of public universities to provide excellent and affordable educational opportunities.
-She is deeply committed to cultivating a diverse and inclusive campus environment where students and employees feel both welcomed and supported.
+Dr. Riley values public universities’ mission to provide excellent and affordable educational opportunities.
+She is deeply committed to cultivating a diverse and inclusive campus environment where students and employees feel valued, welcomed, and supported.

-Dr. Riley places a priority on communication, transparency, and shared governance, and has collaborated with campus leaders and stakeholders to prepare and implement strategic plans to increase enrollment, retention, and graduation rates.
-She has optimized spending practices, implemented more than $250 million in construction and capital investment plans, and led universities to millions of dollars in savings through strategic investment in sustainable practices – bettering her campus, and the earth.
+Dr. Riley prioritizes communication, transparency, and shared governance, and has collaborated with campus leaders and stakeholders to prepare and implement strategic plans to increase enrollment, retention, and graduation rates.
+Over her career she has optimized spending practices, executed more than $250 million in construction and capital investment plans, and led universities to millions of dollars in savings through strategic investment in sustainable practices – bettering both the campuses she served and the planet.